 If you ever need to set custom DNS or change the DNS settings on iOS devices for using an alternate domain name server or a faster one, you’ll probably want the DNS changes to take effect immediately, which requires the flushing of DNS caches on the iPhone or iPad.
 There are actually several ways to … Read More

 The iPad is a tablet computer from Apple that runs the iOS mobile operating system.
 Similar in functionality to the iPhone, the iPads purpose is often quite different, sometimes even serving as a general desktop computer replacement.

-Apple has released the second beta for iOS 8.3.
-The new build is 12F5037c and is available now for compatible iPhone, iPad, and iPod touch devices.
-Separately, a new Apple TV beta version is also available.
+Apple has released the fourth beta release of iOS 8.3 to those registered with the iOS developer program, or who are participating in the iOS Public Beta.
+The build is versioned as 12F5061 and is available now for compatible iPhone, iPad, and iPod touch devices.

 We’ve all experienced it, a huge number of texts and iMessages arriving on our iPhone or iPad, that you either know aren’t important or you already read on another devices Messages app.
 Or maybe the messages are coming from someone you’d just prefer to ignore, whatever the case, you can instantly mark all messages as … Read More

 Hidden wi-fi networks are becoming more common as network administrators look for additional measures to secure wireless connections.
 Hiding the network functions as a means of security by obscurity, but the main user-side issue with a hidden Wi-FI network is that the routers SSID is not broadcast which can make it difficult to find for … Read More

 Many users have a love or hate relationship with iTunes, which is required to sync an iPhone, iPad, or iPod touch to a Mac or PC (presumably an Apple Watch too).
 When iTunes syncing works as intended, that’s fantastic, but sometimes things don’t work out that way. iTunes 12 in particular appears to have some … Read More